csstools/sanitize.css/CONTRIBUTING.md

 Pull requests are the greatest contributions, so be sure they are focused in scope, and do avoid unrelated commits.

-1. To begin, [fork this project], clone your fork, and add our upstream.
+1. To begin, fork this project, clone your fork, and add our upstream.
    ```bash
    # Clone your fork of the repo into the current directory
    git clone https://github.com/<your-username>/sanitize.css